RMC-Interops-Creators-Club/RMC-Interops/README.md

-# Tactical-Intervention - RMC's Edit, aka RMC InterOps
+# RMC InterOps, aka Tactical Intervention - RMC's Edit

 placeholder workshop desc
 --------------------------------------------------------------------------------

 A modified version of Arctic's Tactical Invervention weapon pack that aims to improve the core weapon base, improve gameplay and add new features and content for a more enjoyable experience.
 This includes redone stats, a new customization UI, new weapons and features backported from Tactical RP.

 Features:
 - New content: All of the extra weapons from TacRP have been backported, new weapons such as the VSS and P226, tac laser and radar attachments and restored knives.